 We have to eat, so we might as do it well.
 Why not consume what supports our vitality and helps us thrive in our lives?
 Here is a fundamental daily to-consume list to make doing so as simple as possible.

-Of course, it’s even more important that we pay closer attention to our nutrition if we’re stressed and/or consuming too much alcohol, drugs, sugar and starches, or processed foods.
+Of course, it’s even more important that we pay closer attention to our nutrition if we’re stressed, chronically angry, or anxious, and/or consuming too much alcohol, drugs, sugar, carbs, or processed foods.
 When healthy consumption is increased, it can reduce physical and even emotional cravings for what is harming us.

 Remember that when making healthy lifestyle changes, we can feel worse before feeling better.
 That is the body removing toxins and damaged cells and is completely natural!
 Be patient and respect the process by acknowledging that when perhaps feeling worse at first, it’s a sign that our body is healthy enough to be ridding itself of damage from the past.
 Implementing basic, daily DIY detoxification methods will aid this process of transformation.